rwslinkman/flickrclient/README.txt

 This app is a basic implementation of the Flickr API.
 It contains 3 API calls in order to get and display images from Flickr.
 There is an infinitely scrolling RecyclerView  to display the list of images.
+By clicking on an image, you will see the details of the image.
+Shake your phone when you see the images, it will shuffle the list order.

 Architecture
     The architecture for this app is based on 3 mayor focus points.